SaaS Security

 recommendation needs to be deleted from the Security policy rulebase.

-select applications, at the application tenant level.
+apps, at the app tenant level.

-- Tenant-level policy recommendations, if committed on the firewall, will
+- Tenant-level policy recommendations, if committed on the NGFW, will affect only the app tenants that you identify.
+For

-a SaaS policy rule recommendation to Block downloads from Box
+example, you might create a SaaS policy rule recommendation to

-for one tenant only.
-You can select up to 30 individual tenants per policy
+Block downloads from Box for one tenant only.
+You can

-recommendation.
-Tenant-level detection is supported for some applications, which all allow you to define policy recommendations to Block user activities on selected tenants.
-A subset of these applications support both Block and Allow actions.
+select up to 30 individual tenants per policy recommendation.
+Tenant-level detection is supported for some apps, which all allow you to define policy recommendations to Block user activities on selected tenants.
+A subset of these apps support both Block and Allow actions.
 The Allow action explicitly permits network traffic for specified user activity on the tenants.
 Because permitting network traffic for the tenants is already the default behavior, defining a policy recommendation to explicitly Allow user activities on tenants is unnecessary on its own.
 We designed the explicit Allow action for you to use in a policy recommendation only when you also define another policy recommendation to Block activities for the remaining tenants.
-Pairing Allow and Block policy recommendations in this way is a convenient way to block activities on most tenants while allowing the activities on a smaller set of tenants.When the Allow action is supported for an application, you can also identify the affected tenants of a policy recommendation as Any.
+Pairing Allow and Block policy recommendations in this way is a convenient way to block activities on most tenants while allowing the activities on a smaller set of tenants.When the Allow action is supported for an app, you can also identify the affected tenants of a policy recommendation as Any.
 The Any specification acts as a wildcard to match all current and future tenants.
-On the firewall, when an imported policy specifies Any tenant, the policy will apply to all tenants unless an earlier policy in the firewall's evaluation order specifies a different action for a tenant.
-In this way, you can define one policy recommendation to Allow the actions for selected tenants and another to Block the actions for Any other tenants.When you create separate tenant-level Allow and Block policy recommendations to achieve particular results, your desired results will depend on the order in which the policies are evaluated on the firewall.
-On the firewall, when traffic matches a policy rule, the defined action is triggered and all subsequent policies are disregarded.
+On the NGFW, when an imported policy specifies Any tenant, the policy will apply to all tenants unless an earlier policy in the NGFW's evaluation order specifies a different action for a tenant.
+In this way, you can define one policy recommendation to Allow the actions for selected tenants and another to Block the actions for Any other tenants.When you create separate tenant-level Allow and Block policy recommendations to achieve particular results, your desired results will depend on the order in which the policy rules are evaluated on the NGFW.
+On the NGFW, when traffic matches a policy rule, the defined action is triggered and all subsequent policy rules are disregarded.
 So, if a policy to Block user actions for Any tenants is placed before a policy to Allow user actions for particular tenants, the Allow policy will be disregarded.
-When the firewall administrator imports your policy recommendations, make sure that they place the more specific policy before the more generic one.
+When the NGFW administrator imports your policy recommendations, make sure that they place the more specific policy before the more generic one.
 In this case, the more specific policy to Allow user actions for particular tenants must be placed before the generic policy to Block user actions for Any tenant.

-review the following table of common scenarios.
+the following table of common scenarios.

-Desired Firewall Behavior | Policy Recommendations | Example |
+Desired NGFW Behavior | Policy Recommendations | Example |

 ---|---|---|